Elton John Apologizes After Canceling Sold Out Concert

 “Any speculation or claims of a bomb threat are false and completely unfounded.
 Tonight’s cancellation was indeed due to Elton John’s ear infection as previously shared from the outset,” Bowley said.

 The performances were a part of the 71-year-old’s Farewell Yellow Brick Road three-year-long tour, which is set to be the final tour of John’s musical career, People reported.
-The tour began in September of this year in the U.S. and will continue across five continents, with more than 300 shows scheduled, before concluding in 2021.
-All of the legendary singer’s upcoming shows in the the U.S. are already sold out.
+The tour began in September of this year — in the U.S. — and will continue across five continents, with more than 300 shows scheduled, before concluding in 2021.
+All of the legendary singer’s upcoming shows in the U.S. are already sold out.
 The next available show is scheduled for May in Vienna, Austria, according to John’s website.